-An example of a digital insight-live.com/glossary/29">decal that has been fired at 1500F onto a matte cone 6 glaze.
+An example of a digital insight-live.com/glossary/29">decal that has been fired at 1500F onto a magnesia matte cone 6 glaze.
 Notice the glossy, square around the graphic.
 This is where the decal paper was cut prior to transfer.
-This glossy layer appears by design, the decal paper has a thin layer of glaze and your inkjet design is printed, reverse reading, onto that.
-After transfer and firing that glaze thus insulates the color from coming into contact with anything that might leach it.
-It is thus wise to trim carefully around designs such that the glossy pattern does not detract from the appearance (as it does here).
-You can get decals without the glaze covering, but may not melt enough to be durable on the glaze surface.
+The glossy layer is by design, this decal paper has a thin layer of glaze and the inkjet design is printed, reverse reading, onto that.
+After transfer and firing the thin glaze layer insulates the color from coming into contact with anything that might leach it.
+We normally cut around designs so that the glossy pattern does not detract from the appearance (as it does here).
+Typical decals don’t have the glaze covering, the pigments melt and fuse directly with the underlying glaze surface.
+These are important to preserve matte surfaces.

 Pages that reference this post in the Digitalfire Reference Library: